shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/integrating-the-xandr-html5-library-with-ads-created-in-adobe-edge.md

 ---
-title: Integrating the Xandr HTML5 Library with Ads Created in Adobe Edge
+title: Integrating the Xandr HTML5 Library with Adobe Edge Ads
 description: In this article, find instructions on how to modify an ad created in Adobe Edge to work with the Xandr HTML5 Library. ms.date: 10/28/2023 ms.custom: industry-reference
 ---

-# Integrating the Xandr HTML5 Library with ads created in Adobe Edge
+# Integrating the Xandr HTML5 Library with Adobe Edge ads

 Follow these instructions to modify an ad created in Adobe Edge such that it works seamlessly with the Xandr HTML5 Library.
 This is required to properly track clicks.